ivbeg/studies/README.md

 ## Current studies

 - Regular text writing in Russian and English
 - Writing stories in English

 ## Plans

 - Writing stories in Armenian and Polish

-# Technology

-Technology is my primary specialization.
-It's programming, data skills, and so on.
-It's easier to study, sometimes too easy.
-It should be divided into new crafts and skills to be improved.

-## Current studies

-- Data engineering

-- Understanding data

-## Under consideration

-- Data science

-- Go language

-- Clickhouse